By Ross Dudley

 Use the installation process as an opportunity to learn more about your customers’ needs.
 Record information around comfort, convenience, and environmental motivations and use it to develop a proposition beyond cutting costs.
 This will combat the predicted rise in ‘price optimisers’, which will exploit the same-day switching ability made possible by smart meter technology.

 - Take the opportunity to become more advisory

 Compliment the usage data on a customer’s bill with education and guidance.
 With the vast amount of data that will be harvested, UK utilities will be in the strongest ever position to educate and foster smarter customers.
 Now that spend will be accurate, customers should be provided with options on what they can do about it, and fundamentally, what they should expect (i.e. is the increase in spend temporary, seasonal or sustained?).

 - Integrate smart meter data with your customer servicing channels

 Use smart meters to establish when customers will be at home, and time courtesy calls accordingly.
 Identify patterns in their usage to tailor offers or help colleagues problem solve a billing complaint more holistically (i.e. your usage is 10% greater than last month, however, it is in-line with our predicted seasonal average…).

 - Use the smart meter as a secure gateway to send data to 3rd parties

 Broker partnerships with organisations that will value the insight that can be recorded within a customer’s home – even customers themselves.
 Start-ups are already experimenting with data transferred through smart meters to inform assisted living, heating control and health monitoring propositions.

 Want to know more?
-Engine Service Design has helped companies, including E.ON, to develop their own smart meter rollout experience and what that may mean for different customer types.
-Contact our Client Service Director, Paddy Whiteway, at email@example.com for details.
+Engine Service Design has helped companies, including E.ON, to develop their own smart meter roll out experience and what that might mean for different customer types.
+Contact our Client Service Director, Paddy Whiteway, at firstname.lastname@example.org for details.